How to Bet on March Madness

 - Betting on March Madness futures

-Let’s take a closer look at what you need to know about both.
+Let’s take a closer look at what you need to know.

 After the NCAA Men’s Basketball Committee sets the field for the tournament, the field-of-68 bracket is released to the public.